Boyquotes/my-solana-lib/nextjs-app/README.md

-# Next.js Solana Library Demo
+# CyberGold SDK Next.js Demo

-This is a Next.js application that demonstrates how to use the `my-solana-lib` library.
+This is a Next.js application that demonstrates how to use the CyberGold Solana SDK from the `my-solana-lib` package.

 ## Setup